|Steer Clear Of Bank Holiday Parking Fines

 Motorists are being advised to keep off yellow lines on Monday

-Drivers can park free of charge for as long as they like in marked bays in controlled parking zones on the bank holiday.
-They will not need to purchase a pay and display ticket, pay-by-phone or display a parking permit.
+Drivers can park free of charge for as long as they like in designated parking bays in all the borough’s parking zones on the bank holiday.
+They will not need to purchase a pay and display ticket, pay-by-phone or display a parking permit if they use marked parking bays that day.

-But they should avoid parking on yellow lines.
-Even though it’s a bank holiday – these restrictions will still be in force.
+However they must avoid parking on yellow lines as these restrictions will still be in force.
 This is because yellow lines are normally situated at places where parked vehicles could cause a hazard or an obstruction.

 Motorists who obstruct driveways or park unlawfully in doctors' bays or mandatory disabled bays may also be penalised.

-Motorists using the car parks in Battersea Park on the bank holiday will still need to buy a pay and display ticket or pay-by-phone on the festive season bank holidays.
+Motorists using the car parks in Battersea Park will still need to buy a pay and display ticket or pay-by-phone on the bank holiday.
 There is no free parking at any time in the park.